 3. You Can Negotiate

-Coming back to the “big companies think your just a number” argument, they also don’t budge on the price.
+Returning to the “big companies think you're just a number” argument, they also don’t budge on the price.
 Because they have a lot of jobs to juggle, they establish fixed rates for their services.
-It’s uncommon to see them come at the negotiation table with an open mind.
+It’s uncommon to see them come to the negotiation table with an open mind.
 It’s take it or leave it with them.

 With small trucking companies, however, you can negotiate the final price.
 Don’t expect them to do the job for free, but if you’re a customer coming in with a long-term contract, they’ll most likely be more than happy to make you a good deal.